A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Is comprehensive health insurance expensive?

-Comprehensive (major medical plans) are more expensive than limited-coverage plans, but premium subsidies can bring down the price substantially, sometimes even resulting in free comprehensive health insurance.
-Even if you’re not eligible for a premium subsidy and have to pay full price for your coverage, a low-cost, limited-benefit option might not be a good deal in the long run.
+Even if you’re not eligible for a premium subsidy or a plan subsidized by an employer and have to pay full price for your coverage, a low-cost, limited-benefit option might not be a good deal in the long run.
 Insurance brokers are excellent resources to help you compare cost and value and find the option that makes the most sense for you (but you’ll want to make sure you work with a broker who is certified by the health insurance exchange in your state, to ensure that you’re being shown ACA-compliant plans and any subsidies for which you might be eligible).

 Prior to the full implementation of the Affordable Care Act in 2014, there was a lack of transparency as to the benefits actually covered with any given health insurance policy.
 “Junk policies” with low prices and limited coverage led some consumers to believe they were protected against costs for illnesses and injuries when, in fact, the insurance companies had very limited liability – and consumers were stuck with big out-of-pocket bills.
-These plans are still available in most states, but if consumers shop in the health insurance marketplace in their state, they’ll avoid non-ACA-compliant plans and won’t inadvertently purchase sub-par coverage.
+These plans are still available in most states, but if consumers shop in the health insurance Marketplace in their state, they’ll avoid non-ACA-compliant plans and won’t inadvertently purchase sub-par coverage.

 How much does comprehensive health coverage cost?